 Here are four reasons clients who have retired with debt can hurt your practice:

 - Retiring or aging with debt increases the chances that assets will not last.
-Current interest costs, as well as any future increase in interest rates, can erode assets far sooner than you may have anticipated.
+Current interest costs, as well as any future interest rate increases, can erode assets far sooner than you may have anticipated.

 - Retired clients who increase withdrawals from assets to pay interest on debts subsequently increase their incomes, increasing both tax costs as well as possibly forfeiting part, or all, of their OAS.